 Your main safeguards for your investments are:

 The FDIC (Federal Deposit Insurance Corporation) was established in 1933 by the U.S. government to protect investors' cash funds in participating banks and savings institutions.
 The insurance currently covers up to $250,000 per depositor, per insured institution.
-The FDIC provides more detailed information, including a depositor calculator at their Deposit Insurance Summary page.
+The FDIC provides more detailed information at their Deposit Insurance Summary page and a Deposit Estimator Tool.

 The coverage is limited, as the FDIC, states: